-Motivated by the observation that traffic signs are still not well-detected by deep convolution neural network-based methods because of the constraint of the size of feature maps, this paper is focused on improving the performance of traffic sign detection, especially for small-sized traffic signs.
-In this paper, a novel approach for traffic sign detection based on Faster R-CNN framework is proposed.
-First, Inception-ResNet model is used as the base network to provide a rich and discriminative hierarchy of feature representations.
-Next, a deconvolutional module is integrated into Faster R-CNN framework to bring additional context information which is helpful to improve the detection accuracy for small-sized traffic signs.
-Finally, atrous convolution is adopted in the region proposal network to enlarge the receptive field of the synthetic feature map.
-Experimental results on the German traffic sign detection benchmark show that the proposed approach obtained an accuracy comparable to other the state-of-the-art approaches in traffic sign detection.
+Traffic sign detection plays an important role in intelligent transportation systems.
+This paper proposes a new method for detecting small-sized traffic signs based on deep learning.
+MobileNets architecture is adopted as the base network to provide a rich and discriminative hierarchy of feature representations.
+A deconvolutional module is then integrated into Faster R-CNN framework to bring additional context information which is helpful to improve the detection accuracy for small-sized traffic signs.
+Additionally, atrous convolution is used in the region proposal network to enlarge the receptive field of the synthetic feature map.
+The proposed framework is trained and evaluated on German traffic sign detection benchmark.
+The results show that the proposed approach obtained an accuracy comparable to other the state-of-the-art approaches in traffic sign detection.